Zekaric/GMG_OMF/README.md

 # License

 MIT.
-We all know what this means.
-Go to town!
+I do not expect this to ever change.
+The goal is to make this as easy to adopt and integrate into various software systems.
+The License then needs to make that possible and the MIT license is one of those licenses.

 # Contact

+I am Robbert de Groot.
+Currently the only developer on this project.

+I can be reached off of github at "zekaric at gmail.com" or at [LinkedIn/zekaric](https://www.linkedin.com/in/zekaric/)

+# Disclaimer
-Currently this project is a sole developer driven.
-My name is Robbert de Groot and I work for Hexagon (Hexagon Mining devision.)
-I have been in software devlopement professionally since 1995 and have primarily programmed using C/C++.

-Disclaimer: Hexagon is not funding this work.
+I work for Hexagon (Hexagon Mining devision.)
+I have been in software devlopement professionally since 1995 (Initially Mintec, Inc. which was bought by Hexagon in 2014) and have been primarily programming in C and C++.
+Even though I work for Hexagon, Hexagon is not in any way funding or directing this work.
 This work is being performed on my time outside of official work hours.

-I can be reached at "zekaric at gmail.com"
+This work is also not being funded or directed by GMG the official developers of OMF.
+If any of this changes in the future, I will make it clear what any changes will be.